-Over the past years GMW celebrations have gathered international support and created momentum around the financial awareness of children and youth worldwide.
+Over the past years GMW campaign has gathered international support and created momentum around the financial awareness of children and youth worldwide.

 Below you can see some of our GMW Ambassadors and featured supporters, all of whom encourage entire communities to take action to create awareness, challenge out of date financial polices, and give young people the tools and inspiration they need to shape their own future.

 With their support, the CYFI Team can continue to raise awareness about money matters.

 During Global Money Week 2017, H.M.
 Queen Máxima of the Netherlands joined a special joint celebration organized by CYFI in collaboration with the Money Wise Platform (platform Wijzer in geldzaken) and partners.

 Queen Máxima is a leading global voice advancing universal access to affordable, effective and safe financial services in order to strengthen human development, especially among the poor.
 She holds the role of Honorary Chair of the Money Wise Platform and is the UN Secretary-General's Special Advocate for Inclusive Finance for Development.

 “Learning how to save is the single smartest financial move young people can make.
 From piggybanks to electronic accounts, savings tools are vital for helping the next generation build independence, establish security, and achieve their dreams—whether the dream is a small purchase or a significant life investment.
 And encouraging children and youth to develop the habit of saving can deliver a huge compound effect down the road for individuals and their communities.
 As Global Money Week reminds us, it is never too early—or too late—for young people to gain the financial skills they will need to shape their lives and enhance their future wellbeing.”

 H.M.
 Queen Máxima of the Netherlands, UN Secretary-General’s Special Advocate for Inclusive Finance for Development and Honorary Chair of the Money Wise Platform